jaquith/cmp-integrations/README.md

 # Configuration Steps

-Until this is added as a turnkey extension, it can be implemented as follows:
+Until this functionality is natively available in Tealium iQ, it can be implemented as follows:

 1. Add your CMP to the appropriate pages on your site - either directly, or with a JavaScript extension scoped to Pre Loader. **Integrating the CMP as a tag won't work (because Tealium iQ won't fire tags without a signal from the CMP).**